github/balanced-employee-ip-agreement/README.md

 ### In what jurisdictions is BEIPA applicable?

 BEIPA was written for the United States.
 Feedback on making it more useful in any jurisdiction is most welcome.

+Even within the United States, limits on employer ability to claim *all* employee-created IP varies.
+In [California](http://www.leginfo.ca.gov/cgi-bin/displaycode?section=lab&group=02001-03000&file=2870-2872) the main difference made by BEIPA is that IP developed with company equipment, but in an employee's free time and not related to the company's business, is not owned by the company.
+This recognizes that segregating one's life activities based on ownership of devices at hand imposes significant cognitive overhead and often doesn't happen in practice, whatever agreements state.
+In some states with less employee-friendly law, BEIPA makes a bigger difference relative to the maximum employer control allowable by law often baked into employee IP agreements.

 ### Can I use BEIPA?